OkayHughes/open-lab-notebook/src/posts/MPAS/bespoke_grid_in_cesm.md

 Use their tutorials to find an atmospheric configuration that matches the run you want to do (I'll explain what I mean in a moment).

-<span class="todo">Include a concrete example of what to do here</span>
-Make sure to look in namelist files for referenced grid files and change them to your custom generated mesh files.
-I would recommended symlinking them to your case directory with
 ```
 ln -s ${GRID_DIR}/${GRID_PREFIX}.grid.nc ${MPAS_CASE_DIR}
 ln -s ${GRID_DIR}/$GRID_PREFIX}.graph.info.part.${NPROC} ${MPAS_CASE_DIR}